Melki Sedek Huang

-Melki Sedek Huang (born 15 October 2000) is an Indonesian activist who was the chairman of the student executive council at University of Indonesia (UI) from 21 January 2023 until his dismissal on 18 December 2023 due to sexual violence.
+Melki Sedek Huang (born 15 October 2001) is an Indonesian activist and politician who was the chairman of the student executive council at University of Indonesia (UI) from 21 January 2023 until his dismissal on 18 December on the same year following alleged conspiracy regarding a sexual harassment case that remain full of unanswered question.
+In 2024, Melki joined the Indonesian Democratic Party of Struggle (PDI-P) and currently serving as it Deputy Chairman in West Kalimantan.

 Life and career

-Huang was born on 15 October 2000 in Pontianak, West Kalimantan, as the eldest child and only son of the two children of Erny Susanti and Rama Yuddi Huang.
-He had a younger sister, Nadya Calista Huang.
-Huang graduated from Pontianak 1st State High School in 2019 and studied law at the University of Indonesia.
+Melki was born on 15 October 2001 in Pontianak, West Kalimantan.
+Melki graduated from SMA Negeri 1 Pontianak in 2019 and studied law at the University of Indonesia.
 As a student activist, he was involved in organizations such as the Badan Eksekutif Mahasiswa Universitas Indonesia (BEM UI).
-He also did internship in several institutions, such as the Legal Aid Institute in Jakarta from August until November 2021, Tampubolon, Tjoe, and Partners Law Firm from August 2022 until February 2023.
+Melki also did internship in several institutions, such as the Legal Aid Institute in Jakarta from August until November 2021, Tampubolon, Tjoe, and Partners Law Firm from August 2022 until February 2023.

-In the law faculty's student executive council, Huang began his involvement as a staff and slowly rising to become the Deputy Head of Legal Research and Strategic Action Department.
-He moved to UI's student executive council in 2022, where he became the coordinator for social and political affairs.
+In the law faculty's student executive council, he began his involvement as a staff and slowly rising to become the Deputy Head of Legal Research and Strategic Action Department.
+Melki moved to UI's student executive council in 2022, where he became the coordinator for social and political affairs.
 He ran for the chairman of UI's student council in November 2022 and was elected with a majority of votes in January 2023.
-He became the first chairman of the organization to come from a minority group in history.
+Melki became the first chairman of the organization to come from a minority group in history.

+In 2024, he joined Indonesian Democratic Party of Struggle (PDI-P) and preparing the West Kalimantan Red and White Cadets, the wing of the PDI-P. Melki added that he was interested in joining because he believes that PDI-P is committed to fighting for the constitution.
+He is currently serving as the Deputy Chairman of PDIP in West Kalimantan.